What is Toad Patrol and Why Should You Join?

 Firstly, toads really need our help.
 Due to habitat loss, pollution and road traffic, their numbers have been declining for years.
 Froglife estimates that 20 tonnes of toads are killed annually on UK roads!
 Without toad patrol volunteers stepping in, that number would only increase.

-But there’s also a personal reason for doing it, it’s really rewarding.
+But there’s also a personal reason for doing it; it’s honestly really rewarding.
 Being able to take some time to do our bit for wildlife, to make a difference and have a positive impact on this species’ survival rate really does make you feel very proud.
 Oh, and it’s also good fun.
 You get to meet other like-minded people in your local area who are just as passionate about wildlife as you are.

 What’s It Like Being on Patrol?